-If you downloaded compressed/encrypted files via other tools, or via old version of S3 Browser, you can still decompress/decrypt them using any modern archive manager.
+If you download compressed/encrypted files via other tools, or via old version of S3 Browser, you may still decompress/decrypt them with any 3-rd party archive manager.

 1. Start 7-zip archive manager, select the file(s) and click ExtractHow to decompress/decrypt files using 7-zip

-2. Specify decryption password if files are encrypted and click OKYou can also specify password in 7-zip archive manager
+2. Specify decryption password if files are encrypted and click OKYou may also specify password in 7-zip archive manager

 "S3 Browser is an invaluable tool to me as a web developer to easily manage my automated site backups" -Bob Kraft, Web Developer